drduh/macOS-Security-and-Privacy-Guide/README.md

 The first and most important step for security and privacy is to create a [threat model](https://www.owasp.org/index.php/Application_Threat_Modeling).
 After all, how can we have security when we don't even know what we're securing against?
 Each person will have their own needs so everyone's threat model will be different.
 Threat models tend to evolve over time as our situation changes, so be sure to periodically reassess your threat model.

-Step 1: Identify what you're protecting
+Step 1: Identify valuable assets

 This is probably a lot of things: your phone, your laptop, passwords stored on your devices, internet browsing history, etc. Make a list of all the things you can think of that you want to protect and store it somewhere.